OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     ID USER     GROUP    NAME            STAT UCPU    UMEM HOST               TIME 3 oneadmin oneadmin test-rp-removem runn 0.00     20M [vcenter.v     0d 01h02

-Also the Sunstone user interface can be used from the host's Wilds tab.
+Also, the Sunstone user interface can be used from the Host's Wilds tab.
 Select a VM from the list and click on the Import button.

 .. image:: /images/vcenter_wild_vm_list_import_sunstone.png
     :width: 70%